metacall/gsoc-2023/submissions/creatoon.md

 `Step 4` :- In your terminal, execute - `metacall-deploy --workdir=PATH-TO-YOUR-APP-DIRECTORY --dev`

-<p>And your application will be deployed within no time deployed.</p>
+<p>And your application will be deployed within no time.</p>

-<p> Your application will be launched quickly.</p>

 ## Here is the quick video explanation for the whole process.

 [![Click to Play](https://i.ibb.co/Cm104BN/Screenshot-2023-08-27-201811.png)](https://youtu.be/UUPjUFgWmns)

 ## Work done for achieving all the things I mentioned above

-<p>The major goals of my GSoC with the metacall were completed.
+<p>The major goals of my GSoC with Metacall were completed.
 These goals were -</p>

 ### 1. Implementing all the handlers for the flags that can be expected from Metacall Deploy -